Alison Donnell: Works

 Donnell's essay "Visibility, Violence and Voice?
-Attitudes to Veiling Post-11 September" appeared in Veil: Veiling, Representation and Contemporary Art arranged by David A. Bailey.
+Attitudes to Veiling Post-11 September" appeared in Veil: Veiling, Representation and Contemporary Art (2003), edited by David A. Bailey and Gilane Tawadros.
 The essay gained attention because of its discussion of the veil as a symbol of political and cultural identity in the Muslim world.
 Donnell discusses how the West's concentration on the veil diverts attention from other issues such as legal rights, education and access to healthcare, connecting to debates within Islamic feminism.